ezWheelSAS/swd_ros2_controllers/README.md

 ]
 ```

-## Usage on your own IPC
+### B- On your own IPC

 As the minimal SWD® Starter Kit config files do not exist on your IPC, you can install them manually as specified above or install them via a third package.

-In this case, make sure you have added the ez-Wheel repository to your `/etc/apt/sources.list` as specified above.
+In this case, make sure you added ez-Wheel repository to your Apt sources configuration file as sudo in: `/etc/apt/sources.list`, as specified above in METHOD 1.

-Firstly, you need to create a user `swd_sk` with sudo rights and swd_sk as default password:
+First, create `swd_sk` user with sudo rights, with `swd_sk` as default password:

 ```shell
 sudo addgroup swd_sk